sagiweizmann/sagiweizmann/README.md

 <h1 align="center">Hi there, I'm Sagi Weizmann 👋</h1>
-<h2 align="center">I'm a Fullstack Developer</h2>
+<h2 align="center">I'm a Fullstack Web Developer</h2>

 - 👓 Developing and learning

 ### A little bit about me:
-I am a freelancer and a front-end web developer.
+I am a freelancer and a full-stack web developer.
+<br />Backend Development mostly at PHP,Perl and more.
-<br />My UI/UX design capacities come with HTML5, CSS3, JavaScript, React.js and more.
+<br />My UI/UX design capacities come with HTML5, CSS3, JavaScript, Vue.js and more.
 <br />In addition to web development, I photograph and edit photos using programs such as Adobe Lightroom and Photoshop.